top of page

 Finne also did not believe in art for political purposes, viewing it as propaganda.
 This put him at odds with the artist Reidar Aulie who created many anti-war paintings during and around the Second World War.
 They often sparred in newspaper writings back and forth.
 In response to an Aulie article from 1934, Finne wrote:

-Later, in 1940, Finne received guidance in graphic techniques from his friend and colleague Rolf Nesch, and from then onward he switched to graphic techniques.
+Starting in 1940 Finne switched to printmaking after the German occupation of Norway, during which his friend and colleague Rolf Nesch was hiding in his home from the Nazis.
+Finne received guidance in graphic techniques from Nesch, and from then onward he switched to graphic techniques.
 He made etchings in black and white and gradually concentrated primarily on color woodcuts.
 His new style made a positive impression, and gave Finne a central role in the Norwegian color woodcut school in the 1940s and 1950s.
 The themes in Finne's color woodcuts depicted landscape, everyday life, agriculture, fishing, whaling and industry, from Norway and from Southern Europe.

 In 1948 he made his debut as a sculptor at the Autumn Exhibition in Oslo.
 Graphics, however, remained his foremost form of expression until the first half of the 1960s.
 Two of Finnes' prints are part of the Storebrand art collection.
 He was also responsible for the decoration of the facade of the Agder Theater in Kristiansand, which was opened in 1976.